Anti-mask law

 Anti-mask or anti-masking laws are legislative or penal initiatives prohibiting the concealment of one's face in public.
 Anti-mask laws vary widely between jurisdictions in their intent, scope, and penalties.

+Impact of COVID-19 pandemic

+During the COVID-19 pandemic, jurisdictions with pre-existing anti-mask laws exempted their mandates on face coverings from such laws, at least in practice.